LoLab-MSM/pydream_it/README.md

 ![Python version badge](https://img.shields.io/badge/python-2.7-blue.svg)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)
 ------
-####  pydream_it is script to that reads/imports [PySB](http://pysb.org/) models and generates a template script that is used for [PyDREAM](https://github.com/LoLab-VU/PyDREAM) calibration of the model. pydream_it inspects the model and identifies the kinetic parameters and generates the SampledParam code lines. pydream_it currently has limited functionality for #PYDREAM_IT directives that can be given in the model code to tell pydream_it what prior distribution to use (norm or uniform).
+####  pydream_it is script to that reads/imports [PySB](http://pysb.org/) models and generates a template script that is used for [PyDREAM](https://github.com/LoLab-VU/PyDREAM) calibration of the model. pydream_it inspects the model and identifies the kinetic parameters and generates the SampledParam code lines. pydream_it currently has limited functionality for #PYDREAM_IT directives that can be added to the model code alter pydream_it behavior.

 ## Install and basic usage